KonjacSource/ShiTT/README.md

 ShiTT is a shitty language.
 TT here is the name of a friend of mine, instead of the abbr of type theory.

+There is a [implementation note](./Notes/Implementation_Note.md) that I am still writting.

 ## Usage

 Build from source, or download binary from [Release](https://github.com/KonjacSource/ShiTT/releases).